mozilla/skywriter/docs/pluginguide/index.html.markdown

         // remove the UI from the DOM, parent view, etc.
     };

+## CSS, Images and Other Files ##

+Without any additional configuration, you can include CSS files the provide styles for the UI elements in your plugins.
+To do so, you create a resources directory with the CSS files at the top level of that directory.

+You can also include images in your plugins.
+Create an images directory under resources and put your images in there.
+In your CSS file, you can use relative links to refer to the images.
+For example, if you have a directory structure like this:

+    resources/
+        mystyles.css
+        images/
+            bg.png
+        data/
+            us_states.json

+you can refer to bg.png from mystyles.css like so:

+    background-image: url(images/bg.png)

+By arranging your stylesheets and images this way, your plugin will work properly in both a live Bespin site context *and* an Embedded Bespin context.
+The dryice build tool automatically combines stylesheets from the included plugins and following this directory structure is important for ensuring that the images still work once the plugin is embedded.

+If you need access to a file via JavaScript, you can get to it using the `getResourceURL` method on the plugin catalog object.
+If you need to look up the us_states.json file from the example above, you can get its URL like this:

+    var catalog = require("bespin:plugins").catalog;

+    var statesURL = catalog.getResourceURL("MyPluginName") + "data/us_states.json";

+`getResourceURL` returns the URL to access the resources directory of the plugin named.
+Usually, you'll only want to access the resources of your own plugin.

 ## How To Learn More ##

 We will be expanding on the plugin development docs over time.
 In the meantime,